0xfrq/OaSis/docs/readme.md

 Keep documentation aligned with source code:

 - Use sentence-case headings and English terminology.
 - Add a language tag to every fenced code block.
+Use `c`, `asm`, `bash`, or `text` when appropriate; diagrams and terminal output use `text`.
+- Keep code examples short and use the language that matches the actual source.
 - Use ASCII in kernel output examples because VGA text mode does not render Unicode reliably.
 - Mark features as Implemented, Partial, Experimental, or Planned.
 - Document QEMU-only assumptions and static configuration values.